siraajkudtarkar/CS167/Projects/Projects.md

 ## Project C: Wildfire analysis
 In this project, we will perform some analytic tasks on the wildfire dataset in California.
+Each point in this dataset represents an occurrence of a wildfire along with relevant information such as the location at which it happened, the date of the first, and the fire intensity.

 ### Task 1: Preparation
 To prepare the dataset for analysis, we will do the following.